basilfx/flask-daapserver/README.rst

 --------

 There are four examples included in the ``examples/`` directory.
 You can run them with ``python examples/<filename>``.
+Check the source for more information and the details.

 -  ``Benchmark.py`` — Benchmark revision tree speed and memory usage.
 -  ``ExampleServer.py`` — Most basic example of a DAAP server.
 -  ``RevisionServer.py`` — Demonstration of revisioning capabilities.
 -  ``SoundcloudServer.py`` — Soundcloud server that streams all tracks
-   of a certain User ID.
+   of a certain users.
 Requires a Client ID and the Soundcloud Python module.

 License